-Insurance gets a bad rap, but that is often due to a misunderstanding of its overall benefits and not because it isn’t valuable.
-After all, nobody truly wants insurance, what we want is the significant benefits it can provide.
+Insurance gets a bad rap, but that is often due to misunderstanding its overall benefits and not because it isn’t valuable.
+After all, nobody truly wants insurance.
+What we want are the significant benefits it can provide.

 How do I know if I have enough insurance to protect my family?

 First, look at the reasons why you are buying insurance.
 Is it to protect your debt or provide ongoing income to your loved ones in the event of death?
 Once you’ve understood your goals, you should always do a needs analysis to make sure you are not underinsured or over-insured.

 Insurance is very personal; two individuals could be in a similar financial situation but have very different insurance needs.
 It all comes down to what your goals are.
 Make sure you do your due diligence.